 As shown in Figure 4-4, the 2040 MTP/SCS calls for an expansion of the public transit network and transit service on new and existing routes, resulting in greater transit accessibility and connectivity throughout the region.
 The 2045 MTP/SCS introduces bus rapid transit and rail passenger service in the region in key corridors.
-These include the rail extension to Monterey County and bus rapid transit services in Monterey County and bus rapid transit services in Monterey County and bus on shoulder transit service in Santa Cruz County along Highway 1.
+These include the rail extension to Monterey County and bus rapid transit services in Monterey County and bus on shoulder transit service in Santa Cruz County along Highway 1.